sattar-vakili/sattar-vakili.github.io/index.md

 # Latest
 <ul>
+  <li> <strong>June 2024:</strong> Together with colleagues at MediaTek Research and UCL, we are organizing a local ICML meetup on <strong>July 12th</strong> in London.
+Don’t miss the opportunity to learn, grow your network, present your ICML paper, or other related research to the local community.
+Register your attendance here: <a href=https://www.icml-meetup-london.info/> icml-meetup-london.info</a> and please indicate if you wish to present a poster. </li>
+  <li><strong>June 2024: </strong>Open Problem: Order Optimal Regret Bounds for Kernel-Based
+Reinforcement Learning is accepted at <strong>COLT 2024</strong>.</li>
   <li><strong>June 2024: </strong>Reward-Free Kernel-Based Reinforcement Learning is accepted at <strong>ICML 2024</strong>.</li>
   <li><strong>June 2024: </strong><a class="gsc_oci_title_link" href="https://arxiv.org/abs/2310.15351" target="_blank" rel="noopener" data-clk="hl=en&amp;sa=T&amp;ei=hBd2ZMqBNJaay9YP8PScyAs">Random Exploration in Bayesian Optimization: Order-Optimal Regret and Computational Efficiency</a> is accepted at <strong>ICML 2024</strong>.</li>
   <li><strong>April 2024: </strong> Giving a tutorial on <a href="https://www.auai.org/uai2024/tutorials" target="_blank" rel="noopener">Recent Advances of Statistical Reinforcement Learning</a> at Uncertainty in Artificial Intelligence (UAI) 2024, July 15th in Barcelona.</li>